HollowMan6/02239-Data-Security/Report-access-control.md

 The implementation of the role-based access control mechanism has successfully met the following requirements:

-• Development of the role-based access control mechanism prototype.
+• Development of the role-based access control mechanism prototype that simulates the running of role based access control requirements for our users.

-• Specification of the role hierarchy in an external file.
+• Specification of the role hierarchy in a MySQL database.

 • Incorporation of modifications to the role-based access control prototypes to reflect changes in company personnel.

-• Introduction of an integration test named `RoleBasedControlTest` to assess the functionality of the role-based access control mechanism, ensuring effective user access control.

-• Implementation of an integration test named `StaffChangedOnRoleBasedControlTest` to simulate shifts in company staff and validate the adaptive nature of the role-based access control mechanism.
+• Addition of `ClientRole.java` that handles the changes on the Role-Based implementation after filling up the role column in the users table.
+This test aims to verify the access control list's compliance with updated policy settings for users B, G and H.

-However, both access control systems fall short in addressing two major requirements.
-Firstly, the absence of a registration API necessitates manual insertion of all users into the database.
-For testing purposes, users are initially inserted through the database API, after which the access control mechanism is tested on them.
-Secondly, there is a lack of APIs to facilitate changes in user permissions, which can only be achieved through direct manipulation of the database.
-These limitations contribute to the application's complexity in user management.
-Additionally, the absence of a proper UI must be acknowledged as a drawback, as it is crucial for the practical usability of the application.
+However, both of the above mechanisms fall short in addressing two issues.
+Firstly, there is no registration API so users are inserted manually into the database, after which both of the clients are tested on them.
+Secondly, there is no proper UI for registration of users, which hampers the practical usability of our application.

 ## Discussion